 Fun All Around

-It’s going to be 4 days of food, music and fun from July 6 to 9th at the Essex Fairgrounds during the Essex Fun Fest.
-Featuring beer tent, entertainment, fireworks, kids zone, main stage entertainment, midway, amusement rides, parade.
+It’s going to be 4 days of food, music, and fun from July 3 to 6 at the Essex Fairgrounds during the Essex Fun Fest.
+Featuring a beer tent, entertainment, fireworks, kids zone, main stage entertainment, midway, amusement rides, and parade.
 Details

 Walkerville Art Walk